catalyst-cloud/catalystcloud-docs/source/block-storage.rst

     striped_vol lvm_volume_group -wi-a----- 20g

-Once the striped LV has been successfully created it will need to have a file system added and be mounted as a useable disk.
+Once the striped LV has been successfully created, it will need to have a file system added and be mounted as a useable disk.

 .. code-block:: console